 To receive credit for courses taken at another accredited institution, degree-seeking undergraduate students must obtain approval in advance.
 Failure to obtain this approval could result in denial of the course credit.

 The Transfer Credit Pre-Approval Form is available on the registrar’s website.
 Requests for approval of a course from another institution should be accompanied by the course description or corresponding syllabus from that institutions catalog or academic department.
 Approval must be obtained prior to registering for the course at the other institution.
 It is the students’ responsibility to have official transcripts sent directly by the institution to the Registrar at email@example.com upon completion of the course.

-A student who fails a course at Wentworth is expected to repeat the course at Wentworth.
-Exceptions must be approved in writing by the chair of the Wentworth department offering the failed course.
-If an exception is granted, the student must then follow the transfer pre-approval process.
+A student who fails a course at Wentworth may choose to complete the course at another institution and must follow the pre-approval process.
 If the course is completed at another institution with a grade of C or higher, the transfer grade of TR satisfies the course requirement, but does not eliminate the initial F from the student’s GPA.

 Note: a minimum grade of "C" is required for credit transfer.
 Grades for courses taken at an institution other than Wentworth are not used in computing the student’s GPA.
 No academic credit is awarded for Internship/co-op, Practicum, Directed Research, Preparatory, or remedial course work or for courses with grades of "P" or "S".
 Grades for coursework completed at another institution are not recorded on the student’s official transcript, transfer credit is assigned a grade of "TR".